-Islands in the Southeastern and Central Bahamas remain unaffected, including The Exumas, Cat Island, San Salvador, Long Island, Acklins/Crooked Island, Mayaguana and Inagua.
+Islands that were not impacted by Hurricane Dorian remain open and are receiving visitors.
+In the Northwest Bahamas these include The Bahamas capital of Nassau and neighboring Paradise Island, as well as Eleuthera, Harbour Island and Andros.
+Islands in the Southeastern and Central Bahamas remain unaffected including The Exumas, Cat Island, San Salvador, Rum Cay, Long Island, Acklins/Crooked Island, Ragged Island, Mayaguana and Inagua.

-Reservation holders should contact properties directly for complete information as this is not a comprehensive list.
+- Reservation holders should contact properties directly for complete information.

 FERRY, CRUISE AND PORTS